ssekese1/jexpress/README.md

 - **d** - Delete an object

 So in the above example:
-- An admin can create, read, update or delete other users;
+- An **admin** can create, read, update or delete other users;
-- An owner can read or update their own account ("Create" has no meaning in this context)
+- An **owner** can read or update their own account ("Create" has no meaning in this context)
-- A user can read other users' account details, but can't take any action on them
+- A **user** can read other users' account details, but can't take any action on them
-- Anyone who isn't logged in can't have anything to do with user accounts
+- **All** - anyone who isn't logged in can't have anything to do with user accounts

 ***Tip:*** The line ```all: "",``` isn't necessary.
 If a permission isn't set, it's assumed that that user level can't do anything.